ablakerose/sinatra-habit-tracker-app/Notes-explanations.md

 #CONTROLLERS AND INHERITANCE
 All controllers inherit from Application Controller because that gives all controllers any applications that are built in the application controller.

+#params
+the container/vehicle that is passed in by the user.
+Its a hash.
+Like a bus that goes back and forth from the views to the controllers.
+The passengers are the emails and carries